apache/hudi/rfc/rfc-42/rfc-42.md

 ![compact_process.png](compact_process.png)

-Let's take a look at the example above, Hudi will try to store all the records with unique key into one Memory Map, if exceed the memory limitation store some records into DiskMap only keep <Key, DiskMeta> in memory, in an extreme case, the DiskMap also can encounter OOM issue. this OOM issue is not just exist in writer/compact process, also will happen when user read MOR table with Presto/Spark/Flink as below graph described.
+Let's take a look at the example above, Hudi will try to store all the records with unique key into one Memory Map, if exceed the memory limitation store some records into DiskMap only keep <Key, DiskMeta> in memory, in an extreme case, the DiskMap also can encounter OOM issue the DiskMetaMap is too big. this OOM issue is not just exist in writer/compact process, also will happen when user read MOR table with Presto/Spark/Flink as below graph described.

 **mor example**